ibm-cloud-docs/cloud-logs/streaming_config.md

    * For **Topic name**, enter the name of your {{site.data.keyword.messagehub_full}} topic.

    * To limit the data that will be sent to the topic, enter a query that matches the logs you want sent.
-For example, `<v1>$m.severity == ERROR`
+For example, `$m.severity == ERROR`

        For more information on how to define data rules, see [Configuring streaming data rules](/docs/cloud-logs?topic=cloud-logs-streaming_rules).